 “No. I’m talking about finding an easter egg in games.
 Where the creator leaves behind small fun things that usually don’t have anything to do with the game.
-Sometimes though it could be an extra level, funny scenes, or extras while playing.”
+Sometimes, it could be an extra level, funny scenes, or extras while playing.”

-“Not that I have know of.
+“Not that I have knowledge of.
 I haven’t heard anything about the game of Growth talking about any Easter Egg in games.
 Did you find one or something?”

 “Yea.
 I did, but nothing happened.”

-“Well it is an Easter Egg.
-I wouldn’t be sure what an Easter Egg would be doing in a Real life quest.
-Kind of odd don’t you think?”
-They both had begun to walk towards their destination that was shown on their map.
+“Well, it is an Easter Egg.
+I wouldn’t be sure what an Easter Egg would do in a Real-life quest.
+Kind of odd, don’t you think?”
+They both had begun to walk towards their destination, as shown on their map.

-“Either way, this World Real life quest is a bit strange in itself.
+“Either way, this World’s Real-life quest is a bit strange.
 Doing errands and supposedly closing some kind of barrier.
-Who would’ve thought I would be doing these odds things?”
+Who would’ve thought I would be doing these odd things?”

 Then Eve suddenly stopped moving and stared off into the distance.
 For a full five seconds, Eve did not respond or move.